CharlotteGore/animation-timer/Readme.md

 [![Build Status](https://travis-ci.org/charlottegore/animation-timer.png?branch=master)](https://travis-ci.org/charlottegore/animation-timer)

 Low level animation / LFO module suitable for animations, games development and audio processing.
-It uses [Tick](https://github.com/charlottegore/tick) as a central controller, giving the ability to pause and resume animations currently in progress.
+It uses [Tick](https://github.com/charlottegore/tick) as a central controller, giving the ability to pause and resume individual or all animations currently in progress.

 Animation Timer literally does nothing but supply you with a normalised, utterly generic 'percentage time elapsed' value.
 The applications are worryingly diverse.